farlee2121/DevEssentialsBlog/content/draft/2023-03-02-FSharp-construction-vs-initialization.md

     //...
 ```

-Here it appear to be constructing the class with some code to construct the child TypeClass with a reference to `this` of the arbitrary.
+Here it appear to be constructing the ArbMap with a contained TypeClass that takes a reference to the instance of the ArbMap (i.e. `this`).
 Looks simple enough.

-However, adding direct arbitrary registration requires a new ArbMap construction scenario.
+However, my changes required a new ArbMap construction scenario.

+### Failed Approach - Alternative Constructors

 At first I thought I could just add another constructor.